Please find below links to some of our important policies, as well as information on other procedures further below on the page.

 In order to uphold the trust and confidence of our supporters, the University of York pledges to practise the following standards in fundraising:

-If you make a gift of £5,000 or more, we will send you a draft Gift Agreement to review, before preparing final copies to be signed by you and the Vice-Chancellor or Registrar on behalf of the University.
+If you make a gift of £5,000 or more, we will send you a draft Gift Agreement to review, before preparing final copies to be signed by you and an authorised representative of the University.
 The agreement will state:

 In cases where the agreed purpose(s) of your gift can no longer be fulfilled, we will endeavour to use the gift in a manner consistent with your original intentions and in the spirit in which it was given.

-We will give you updates on the impact of your support at other times of the year by email or post (unless you opt-out).
+We will give you updates on the impact of your support at other times of the year by email, telephone or post (unless you opt out).

 When you provide us with your personal data, we will store it securely and inform you of how we intend to use it.